cirnum/loadtester/installer/npm/readme.md

 # Install with Npm and rum
-    1. npm install loadtesterr
+    1. npm install perfcheck -g
-    2. loadster
+    2. perfcheck

 # How to Use
 Scale Your Load Testing Efforts with Loadtester.